Xmick01/Active-Directory-Project/README.md

 ![AD Diagram nic outline](https://github.com/Xmick01/Active-Directory-lab/assets/130627895/1e8be94e-8a5e-4ce0-b828-7e4ba42db07c)

-*Ref 7: the two NICs are outlined, but only the internal one needs to be configured*
+*The two NICs are outlined, but only the internal one needs to be configured*

 *Navigate to the Network Connections tab and change the names of the adapters to Internal and Internet.